MarekPli/english_ipa/README.md

 You have to install eng_to_ipa

-After copy-paste any English text (replacing buit-in example) simply press the button to receive an answer.
+After copy-paste any English text (replacing built-in example) simply press the button to receive an answer.

 ## Transform possibilities: